QS ranks MIT the world’s No. 1 university for 2021-22

-The full 2019-20 rankings — published by Quacquarelli Symonds, an organization specializing in education and study abroad — can be found at topuniversities.com.
+The full 2022 edition of the rankings — published by Quacquarelli Symonds, an organization specializing in education and study abroad — can be found at TopUniversities.com.
 The QS rankings were based on academic reputation, employer reputation, citations per faculty, student-to-faculty ratio, proportion of international faculty, and proportion of international students.
-MIT earned a perfect overall score of 100.

 Journalists seeking information about EECS, or interviews with EECS faculty members, should email firstname.lastname@example.org.